sami-badawi/shapelogic-scala/README.md

 ### Who do I talk to? ###

-* Repo owner or admin Sami Badawi
+* Repo owner: Sami Badawi
-* Other community or team contact